 One aim of Phase I orthodontic treatment is the creation of an environment that favors permanent teeth eruption.
 This lowers the complexity and amount of treatments required later, such as the need for tooth extractions.
 Phase I orthodontic treatment may include uncoordinated jaw growth pattern alterations because poor bites are often related to one jaw growing more quickly or slowly than the other jaw.
-This type of jaw growth can be coordinated with early growth guidance treatment.
+Early growth guidance treatment can benefit this type of jaw growth.
 An early intervention may mean further procedures to align the upper and lower jaws.

-The remaining permanent teeth are left untouched during this phase while they erupt.
-Retaining devices may not be recommended if they would interfere with eruption.
+During this phase, we won’t touch the remaining permanent teeth while they erupt.
+Retaining devices may not be a suggestion if they would interfere with eruption.
 Some freedom of movement for existing permanent teeth is best.
 If the first phase is successful, there will be room remaining for permanent teeth to erupt.
 If this does not occur, teeth may be impacted or severely displaced.

 At the conclusion of the first treatment phase, teeth are still not resting in their final locations.
-This is accomplished during the second treatment phase.
+This can take place during the second treatment phase.
 Sometimes, removing certain baby teeth may help with proper eruption during the resting phase.
 This means that periodic follow-up appointments may be required, typically every six months.

 What Is Phase II Orthodontic Treatment?

 Patients will typically need another treatment phase after the rest of their permanent teeth erupt, although this is not always the case.
-Phase II orthodontic treatment is less complex and lengthy than what otherwise would have been required without Phase I treatment.
+Phase II orthodontic treatment is less complex and lengthy.
 For example, permanent teeth removal can be prevented with Phase I orthodontic treatment.
 Phase II treatment may simply involve the alignment of teeth into their proper positions or help with the bite because most of the needed work was accomplished during Phase I.